thewuhxyz/barn/README.md

-# OpenFund
+# OpenFunds

-OpenFund is an open funding protocol for Solana based development.
+OpenFunds is an open funding protocol for Solana based development.

 ### Objectives